The SIMMONS SDSV 80s Drum Brain

 I had to make the VSDSX!
 This is dedicated to Dave Simmons.

 The VSDSX VST, which stands for Virtual Simmons Drum System extended, provides the closest experience to the real thing, it models accurately the analog character of the sound generation, internal circuitry, clocks and counters that read EPROM memory, feed the 8bit DAC which decodes the hi-hat and cymbal EPROMS data in real-time.
-It models the SSM2044 filters with fine tuning control over a lots of internal circuitry resistors.
-CV, trigger shapes and VCA response can also be tuned to produce a wide range of sounds, and punch/response, this also emulates how the module will react if triggered with pads, Simmons pads or sequencer...
+It models the SSM2044 filters with fine tuning control over lots of internal circuitry resistors.
+CV, trigger shapes, and VCA response can also be tuned to produce a wide range of sounds, and punch/response, this also emulates how the module will react if triggered with pads, Simmons pads or sequencer...
 Separate outputs for your DAW, velocity handling etc...You will obtain that legendary powerful analog punch!
 On top of the cake, one voice can load your own external EPROM data like on a real SDS1 (EPROM based) pad...This opens up onto a whole new range of sound, still being processed by the circuitry.

 VSDSX provide a huge synthetic drum sound by itself and can also be used with great efficiency in drum layering.